Azure/Industrial-IoT/README.md

                 ]
             }

+If you need to connect to an OPC UA server using the hostname of the OPC UA server and have no DNS configured, you can enable resolving the hostname by adding an `ExtraHosts` configuration to the `HostConfig` object:

+            "HostConfig": {
+                "ExtraHosts": [
+                    "opctestsvr:192.168.178.26"
+                ]
+            }

+This setting will allow OPC Publisher running in the IoT Edge module to resolve the hostname `opctestsvr` to the IP Address `192.168.178.26`.
+This is equivilant as using `--add-host opctestsvr:192.168.178.26` as parameter to the `docker run` command.

 ## OPC UA X.509 certificates
 As you know, OPC UA is using X.509 certificates to authenticate OPC UA client and server during establishment of a connection and